•· What is a short sale?

 •· How much will it cost for me to sell my property in a short sale?

 Answer: Generally the lender will pay the traditional seller closing costs involved in the short sale, as well as real estate commissions and attorney fees.
 Occasionally there are fees that the lender will not pay, and these may be paid by another party to the transaction.
 However, if your attorney has negotiated a settlement with one of your lenders, such as a second or third lien holder, you would be responsible to pay the settlement amount.

 •· How do I know if a short sale is the best option for me?

-Consult the attorneys at Marine View Law & Escrow, who are experienced at advising clients, will explain your options, and help you make a determination about how to proceed in your particular situation.
-Alternatives discussed may include foreclosure, short sale, bankruptcy, and settlements.
-There are often additional factors which may influence their recommendations such as whether you occupy your home or whether it is an investment property, how many loans you have on the property, your financial situation, as well as your short and long term goals.
-After speaking to one of our real estate attorneys, you should also consult an accountant and credit advisor for more information regarding potential tax liability and impact to your credit rating.
+Consult an attorney at Marine View Law & Escrow, who is experienced at advising clients, will explain your options and will help you make a determination about how to proceed in your particular situation.
+Alternatives discussed may include foreclosure, short sale, bankruptcy and settlements.
+There are often additional factors that may influence their recommendations such as whether you occupy your home or whether it is an investment property, how many loans you have on the property, your financial situation, as well as your short- and long-term goals.
+After speaking to me, a real estate attorney, you should also consult an accountant and credit adviser for more information regarding potential tax liability and impact to your credit rating.

-For more information, please contact us the attorneys at Marine View law & Escrow, at email@example.com or call (206) 701-6564 to schedule an appointment.
+For more information, please contact me, attorney Renee Roman, at Marine View Law & Escrow.
+Email me or call 206-701-6564 to schedule an appointment.